 Goods are subject to import VAT at the time the goods are entered for home consumption in accordance with the Customs Management Act.
-Payment of import VAT on goods is collected by the Comptroller of Customs so you pay the import VAT at the same time as you pay the customs duty however, you may be able to defer the payment of import VAT until you submit your VAT return.
+Payment of import VAT on goods is collected by the Comptroller of Customs so you pay the import VAT at the same time as you pay the customs duty.
+On application to and approval by the Vat Comptroller, you may be able to defer the payment of import VAT until you submit your VAT return.